eReuse/workbench/docs/PXE_Register.md

 5. The file will be automatically uploaded to the PXE Server, but you can still copy it too to a USB memory stick.

 The generated files of all computers will be stored in a public folder in the PXE Server.
 To access the folder write, on the host machine, `\\192.168.2.2\` in Windows Explorer, or `smb://192.168.2.2/` in a Linux console or after pressing <kbd>⌘</kbd><kbd>K</kbd> in Mac's Finder, and access as the public user (which can be called guest, public or anonymous).

+####Install a computer
+After registering the computer, you may want to perform an installation from the Ubuntu ISO that you attached to the server.
+To do it, reboot the computer (with Ctrl+Alt+Supr or by running ``sudo reboot``) and ensure that it boots again via PXE (see the previous section).
+As soon as the ``boot:`` prompt appears, be quick to hit Tab to see the boot options.
+Besides the ``eReuse`` option (which is used to run the computer registration, as explained before), you should be able to enter ``Ubuntu`` and boot the installer.

 ####Configure ISO options
 You can automatize tasks of DeviceInventory by modifying the configuration file ([config.ini](https://raw.githubusercontent.com/eReuse/device-inventory/master/device_inventory/config.ini)).
 For example, you can set to always erase disks in a specific way, so the system will not ask the user about this, avoiding spending time and user errors.
 To modify the configuration file on the server, do the following: